GENESISHASH/nft-dao/readme.md

   - add new hybrid hashmap called `positions`
     - ethereum addresses can each have multiple "positions" open
   - `deposit()`
-    - create a position
+    x - create a position
-    - change to create credit instead of minting
-    - credit determined based on the asset being deposited into the vault
+    x - change to create credit instead of minting x - credit determined based on the asset being deposited into the vault
   - `borrow()`
-    - borrow usd against a position's available credit
-    - mint stablecoin based on available credit
+    x - borrow usd against a position's available credit x - mint stablecoin based on available credit
   - `repay(int)`
     - burn an amount of minted stablecoin for a position
     - can be any amount, doesn't need to be full amount